Onemaeus97/clustering-benchmark/README.md

-#readme
+# readme
-#This repo is a fork of the clustering-benchmark.
+## This repo is a fork of the clustering-benchmark.
-#You can find two notebooks in this repo.
+## You can find two notebooks in this repo.
 One notebook clustering.ipynb and one notebook clustering_syntese.ipynb.
-#clustering_syntese.ipynb is more complete, so please use this one
+## clustering_syntese.ipynb is more complete, so please use clustering_syntese.ipynb to recreate results